skip to Main Content

 These rapidly growing problems have serious consequences for the quality and safety of patient care, the longevity of the professional community and the maintenance of professional competency and dedication and can ultimately affect the viability of the healthcare system itself.
 Healthcare executives and educators alike have been seeking new ways to reverse this trend.
 Refreshing and strengthening a sense of calling and service intention in professional community, and enabling physicians, nurses and other healthcare clinicians to find a personal meaning in their daily work holds great promise for experiencing deeper satisfaction in the workplace and strengthening the work force against compassion fatigue.

-RISHI‘s Tending The Flame retreat workshop for practicing clinicians and graduate program learners enables clinicians at all levels of training to develop an authentic and supportive professional community, take personal ownership of the meaning and values which are inherent in the lineage and practice of medicine, refresh their calling and service intention and learn effective self-care tools to enhance resiliency in their professional and personal lives.
+RISHI‘s Tending The Flame retreat and training workshop for practicing clinicians and graduate program learners enables clinicians at all levels of training to develop an authentic and supportive professional community, take personal ownership of the meaning and values which are inherent in the lineage and practice of medicine, refresh their calling and service intention and learn effective self-care tools to enhance resiliency in their professional and personal lives.

 Transformative vs. Informative Education